nptk/arduino-ticktactoe-ai/README.md

 # arduino-ticktactoe-ai
-using minimax algorithm with lowest depth
+Using minimax algorithm with lowest depth

 # Require Hardware
   - Arduino UNO ( can be any Arduino, just change the hardware/software pin defined in code )